ED searches multiple locations in Delhi Excise policy money laundering case | Law-Order

 - India

-The Enforcement Directorate on Tuesday conducted searches at multiple locations spread across Delhi and five states as part of a money laundering investigation into alleged irregularities in the Delhi Excise Policy, officials said.
+The Enforcement Directorate on Tuesday conducted searches at around 40 locations spread across Delhi and some states as part of a money laundering investigation into alleged irregularities in the Delhi Excise Policy, officials said.

 Delhi Deputy Chief Minister Manish Sisodia and some bureaucrats have been named as accused in the alleged scam related to the Delhi excise policy, which has now been rolled back.

-Around 30 premises in Delhi, Telangana, Maharashtra, Haryana, Uttar Pradesh and Karnataka are being searched and private individuals named in the case are being raided, the officials said.
+Around 38-40 premises in Delhi, Telangana, Maharashtra, Tamil Nadu, Haryana, Uttar Pradesh and Karnataka are being searched and private individuals and some government officials named in the case are being raided, the officials said.

-The federal agency initiated a probe in the case, under the criminal sections of the Prevention of Money Laundering Act (PMLA), after taking cognisance of a CBI FIR that has named Sisodia and 14 others.
+The federal agency initiated a probe in the case, under the criminal sections of the Prevention of Money Laundering Act (PMLA), after taking cognisance of a CBI FIR that has named Sisodia and 14 others in the excise case.
 The CBI had conducted raids in the case on August 19, covering the Delhi residences of Sisodia (50), IAS officer and former Delhi excise commissioner Arava Gopi Krishna, and 19 other locations across seven states and Union Territories.

 Sisodia holds multiple portfolios in the Chief Minister Arvind Kejriwal-led Delhi government including excise and education.

 The ED is probing if alleged irregularities were done in the formulation and execution of the Delhi Excise Policy brought out in November last year.
-The scheme came under the scanner after Delhi Lt Governor V K Saxena recently recommended a CBI probe into the alleged irregularities in the implementation of Delhi's Excise Policy 2021-22.
-He had also suspended 11 excise officials in the matter.
-Sisodia too demanded a CBI probe into the alleged irregularities in the policy.
-The CBI inquiry was recommended on the findings of the Delhi chief secretary's report filed in July showing prima facie violations of the GNCTD Act 1991, Transaction of Business Rules (ToBR)-1993, Delhi Excise Act-2009 and Delhi Excise Rules-2010, officials said.
-The ED, during its probe, will analyse if individuals and companies who were involved in the policy-making of this scheme and related entities generated any ''proceeds of crime under the definition of PMLA'' and if there was any possible creation of illegal or benami assets, sources had said.
-The agency has powers to attach such assets and question, arrest and prosecute those who indulge in the offence of money laundering.
-According to officials, the chief secretary's report had shown prima facie violations, including ''deliberate and gross procedural lapses'', to provide post-tender ''undue benefits to liquor licensees'' through the policy.
-It is alleged that undue financial favours were extended to liquor licensees after the tenders were awarded, causing loss to the exchequer.
-The excise department gave a waiver of Rs 144.36 crore to the licensees on the tendered licence fee on the excuse of COVID-19, sources claimed.
+The Delhi's Excise Policy 2021-22 scheme came under the scanner after Lt Governor V K Saxena in July recommended a CBI probe into the alleged irregularities in its implementation.
+He had suspended 11 excise officials in the matter.
+Sisodia, too, demanded a CBI probe into the alleged irregularities in the policy.
+The CBI inquiry was recommended on the findings of Delhi Chief Secretary Naresh Kumar's report in July claiming prima facie violations of the GNCTD Act 1991, Transaction of Business Rules (ToBR)-1993, Delhi Excise Act-2009 and the Delhi Excise Rules-2010, officials had said.
+The ED, during its probe, will analyse if individuals and companies who were involved in the making of this scheme and related entities generated any ''proceeds of crime under the definition of PMLA'' and if there was any possible creation of illegal or benami assets, sources had said.
+The agency has powers to attach such assets, and question, arrest and prosecute those who indulge in the offence of money laundering.
+According to officials, the chief secretary's report had shown prima facie violations, including ''deliberate and gross procedural lapses'' to provide post-tender ''undue benefits to liquor licensees'' through the policy.
+It is alleged that undue financial favours were extended to liquor licensees after the tenders were awarded, causing a loss to the exchequer.
+The excise department gave a waiver of Rs 144.36 crore to the licensees on the tendered licence fee on the excuse of COVID-19, the sources claimed.
 They added that it also refunded the earnest money of Rs 30 crore to the lowest bidder for the licence of the airport zone when it failed to obtain a no-objection certificate (NOC) from airport authorities. ''It was in gross violation of rule 48(11)(b) of the Delhi Excise Rules, 2010, which clearly stipulates that the successful bidder must complete all formalities for the grant of the licence, failing which all deposits made by him shall stand forfeited to the government,'' a source said.
 The Excise Policy 2021-22, formulated on the basis of an expert committee report, was implemented on November 17 last year and retail licences were issued under it to private bidders for 849 vends across the city, divided into 32 zones.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)